PKlauv/KeyCrack/README.md

 ## Linting

-Ruff handles linting and catches style issues, unused imports, and common mistakes.
-It runs automatically in CI on every push and pull request.
+Ruff runs automatically in CI on every push and PR.

 ```bash
 ruff check .